novadyna/developer-manual/docs/backend/analytics/heartbeats.md

     - Grouped by EventId
     - Key: UserId
     - Score: Timestamp

+These 2 are for active user count.

+Since ZSets are member unique, an accurate active viewer count can be obtained simply by issuing a ZCOUNT with +inf for max and T minus alive threshold for min.

 - User Event Heartbeats
     - Grouped by EventId
     - Key: UserId